 Sodium Ferrocyanide and Potassium Ferrocyanide

 The "cyanide" part of these ingredients should be emphasized.
 Restaurants are actually spraying dishes with cyanide, and allowing it to remain on them.
 When it contacts an acid, sodium ferrocyanide releases the extremely poisonous hydrogen cyanide gas.
 This is the infamous zyklon B gas that was reported to have been used by the NAZI's.
 Sodium ferrocyanide is also used in photography for bleaching and toning.
-It is highly toxic in the lungs, blood, or the mucous membranes.
+It is highly toxic in the lungs, blood, and the mucous membranes.
 It is known to cause organ damage with prolonged exposure.
 It is especially hazardous when ingested.
 If a truckload of this hazardous material is spilled, clean-up crews are required by regulations to wear full environmental suits with self-contained breathing apparatuses.
 Nevertheless, it is being sprayed on restaurant plates, glasses, and utensils.

 Inhalation of potassium ferrocyanide results in coughing and shortness of breath.
 Skin contact will cause pain and redness.
 Any contact should be immediately diluted with large amounts of water.
 If it is involved in a fire, or if it comes into contact with a strong acid, then it will emit cyanide gas.